 “Can I hear it?”

-“It didn’t sound unhappy from what I heard.
-In fact, it sort of cheered me up.
+“It didn’t sound unhappy.
+It sort of cheered me up in fact.
 Not that I was sad exactly, but my mood’s always more vulnerable in the winter.”

-Walter grinned.
-“You must’ve not heard the words then,” he said, “because the song’s about my depression.”
-Her pink-shadowed eyelids flexed open, the whites of her eyes looking like headlights of an oncoming car.
-“Sorry, my bad habit again,” he said.
+Amber’s pink-shadowed eyelids flexed open, the whites of her eyes looking like headlights of an oncoming car.

-“Don’t apologize,” she said.
-“Again, I wish I was brave enough to be so open.”
+“Don’t apologize.
+I wish I was brave enough to be so open.”

-Walter began, and by the end of the first chorus, a perfect second verse somehow magically formed on his lips from the phrases and words he’d been plying over all night.
+Walter then began playing, and somehow by the end of the first chorus, a perfect second verse magically came to him from phrases he’d been plying over all night.

-“I thought you only had one verse?” she said.
+“I thought you only had one verse?”
+Amber asked just above a whisper.

 ONE MONTH LATER